nextpyp/pyp/docs/workshop/nysbc_day2.rst

 .. nextpyp:: Using the ``Restart`` Option
   :collapsible: open

-  * "Smart" method of rerunning only what is necessary after changing pre-processing parameters
+  *  :bdg-primary:`Restart` is a "smart" method of rerunning only what is necessary after changing pre-processing parameters.

-  * Workflow: Change a parameter → :bdg-primary:`Save` settings changes → :bdg-primary:`Restart` Pre-processing daemon
+  * Workflow: Change a parameter → :bdg-primary:`Save` settings changes → :bdg-primary:`Restart` pre-processing daemon.

   * Example: Changing the minimum distance between spikes